-This GMAT sample practice question is a verbal sentence correction question testing your understanding of subject verb agreement and idioms.
+This GMAT sample practice question is a verbal sentence correction question testing your understanding of subject verb agreement, placement of adverbs (degree and frequency adverbs) and use of correct idioms.

 Question 1: In the U.S., German luxury brands have succeeded in getting people who might have once thought the cars were out of their league in buying and leasing some snazzy rides.

 Look for differences across the answer options to identify what is being tested in the sentence.

 Some of the options use the plural verb “have succeeded” and some use the singular construction “has succeeded”.

 Some options use the construction “in buying and leasing” and some use the “to buy and lease” construction.